Code-Institute-Submissions/gameshow-m1/README.md

 * The burger icon on the mobile design moves in from the right when clicked.
 * On WAVE testing, an alert is made that "Redundant link - Adjacent links go to the same URL.".
 This relates to the navbar headings at the top of each page, and are there by design choice and will not be removed despite the WAVE alert.
 * On WAVE testing, an alert is made that "Underlined text is present.", which relates to the "active" page the user is on.
 This underlining of the current page is there by design choice and will not be removed despite the WAVE alert.
+* On Google Lighthouse testing, it was noted that using JPEG2000 rather than PNG/JPEG for images adds to the performance of the site for image loading.
+Whilst I agree and would like to, the conversion tool on my laptop to perform this for the images is restricted due to administrator settings.

 ## Deployment